-Ultimately, this means that without the right ambulance insurance, you could be facing a large bill for a journey to hospital.
+It means without the right ambulance insurance, you could be facing a large bill for a journey to hospital.

 Ambulance cover is a type of insurance that covers your costs if you need to call out paramedics and be taken to hospital in an ambulance.

-It's really important to note that ambulance fees are very different depending which state you live.
+It’s really important to note that ambulance fees are very different depending in which state you live.
 We’ll get into that shortly.

 This often comes as part of your Hospital Cover.